Skip to content

 Activity

-How to Create Stunning Colour Images of the Cosmos (Using Pixlr)
+How to Create Stunning Color Images of the Cosmos (Using Pixlr)

 Summary

-This guide will show you how to create beautiful colour images using free online software.
+This guide will show you how to create beautiful color images using free online software.

 Instructions

-The colour images are created by combining three separate black and white images; one taken with a green filter, one with a blue filter and one with a red filter.
-Red, green and blue are three primary colours that can simulate a full spectrum of visible light to the human eye.
+The color images are created by combining three separate black and white images; one taken with a green filter, one with a blue filter and one with a red filter.
+Red, green and blue are three primary colors that can simulate a full spectrum of visible light to the human eye.

-This guide will show you how to use a free web application to create beautiful colour images from the observations you collected using the LCO robotic telescope network.
+This guide will show you how to use a free web application to create beautiful color images from the observations you collected using the LCO robotic telescope network.

 1. To begin you’re going to need three images of your object; one taken with a red filter (R), one taken with a green filter (V) and one taken with a blue filter (B).
 You can use observations you have taken yourself, or images from the LCO data archive.
 A selection of objects can be found in the table below.
 Click on the object name to access the observations.